alunduil/blog.alunduil.com/posts/2010-09-15-how-to-deliver-and-forward-with-postfix.rst

 ---
-title: How To: Deliver and Forward with Postfix
+title: "How To: Deliver and Forward with Postfix"
 tags: store and forward, deliver and forward, postfix, bcc, recipient_bcc_maps, regexp, auto bcc
 ---